It is no secret XRP is one of the hottest names in remittance tech right now. Read on to learn how you can invest.

-How to buy XRP (Ripple) online – step-by-step guide
+How to buy Ripple tokens online – step-by-step guide

 Step 1.
 Get a suitable wallet

-In the interests of keeping your currency secure, it’s always a good idea to get your it off the exchange as soon as possible.
-So it’s wise to ensure you have a wallet ready and waiting before you acquire any XRP tokens (Ripple’s native cryptocurrency).
-To some extent your choice of wallet will depend on your preferred platform – desktop, mobile or hardware.
+In the interests of keeping your currency secure, it’s always a good idea to get your coins off the exchange as soon as possible.
+So it’s wise to ensure you have a wallet ready and waiting before buying Ripple-token XRP.
+To some extent, your choice of wallet will depend on your preferred platform – desktop, mobile or hardware.
 Our top XRP wallet picks include:

 - Ledger Wallet: Ledger is a hardware wallet, which means you can store your XRP (along with 30 other currencies) offline on a super-secure wireless device.

 - Toast Wallet: Toast is a relatively simple XRP specific wallet that’s available for iOS, Android, Windows, Mac and Linux.
 It boasts an appealingly user-friendly interface and solid security features.
 The only downside being that you can’t store any other currencies on it.